A comparative study

 A survey of the history of Buddhism, including beliefs, practices, and scriptures, along with a comparison to basic Christian ideals.
 The course is organized in three modules: (1) The History of Buddhism, (2) Buddhism: Belief and Practice, and (3) Sacred Writings.
 3 semester hours of graduate credit.

 • Summarize the general history of Buddhism, along with its spiritual, socio-historical, and ethnocentric dimensions

 • Assess key issues essential to understanding the distinctions between Buddhism and Christianity

 • Compare and contrast the sacred scriptures and specific concepts of Buddhism and Christianity.

 Credit.
-Credit requires a 70 percent score on three multiple-choice exams, an essay exam. and a research paper.
+Credit requires a 70 percent score on three multiple-choice exams and two essays.
 Each is valued at 20 percent of the final grade.
 A sample multiple-choice exam problem is given below.